VCityTeam/UD-Graph/Transformations/XML-to-RDF/Readme.md

 * `UD-Graph/Ontologies`
 * `UD-Graph/Transformations/test-data/OWL`

 Note that a namespace mapping file required to map namespaces from the XML document to namespaces in the ontologies and XML tags to RDF URIs.
-Two example namespace files are available for CityGML 2.0 and 3.0:
+Two example namespace files are available for CityGML 2.0 and 3.0.
+Note that the RDF mapping URIs are written with LXML syntax:
 * `citygml_2_mappings.json`
 * `citygml_3_mappings.json`